 Marketing to Students or Families

-We will not use, sell, share, or disclose personally identifiable information we receive from the Applications to (a) market or advertise to students or families/guardians; (b) inform, influence, or enable marketing or advertising to students or families/guardians; or (c) develop a profile of a student or family member/guardian, for any commercial purpose other than providing or improving the Services.
+NoRedInk does not sell student data.
+Further, we will not use, sell, share, or disclose personally identifiable information we receive from the Applications to: (a) market or advertise to students or families/guardians; (b) inform, influence, or enable marketing or advertising to students or families/guardians; or (c) develop a profile of a student or family member/guardian, for any commercial purpose.
+Data collected is only used for providing or improving the Services.

 We will not sell, share or disclose personally identifiable information of teachers or administrators we receive from the Applications to third parties for marketing or advertising purposes.

-Within the Applications, we do not: (a) display advertising, including any behavioral or contextual advertising; (b) permit the collection of data by third party advertising or tracking services for any purpose except to collect data for us to understand the use of the Applications in order to maintain and improve the Applications; or (c) collect data for use in targeting advertisements on third party services or websites.
+Within the Applications, we do not: (a) display advertising, including any behavioral or contextual advertising; (b) permit the collection of data by third party advertising or tracking services for any purpose except to collect data for us to understand the use of the Applications in order to maintain and improve the Applications; or (c) collect data, including any behavioral data, for use in targeting advertisements on third party services or websites.